-I identify as genderqueer or gender non-conforming POC (Person Of Color).
+How do you identify, and what does that identity mean to you?I identify as genderqueer or gender non-conforming POC (Person Of Color).
 This means that I do not adhere to the binary social construct or the gender that I was assigned at birth.
 My gender expression is 100% genuine, with all of its flamboyancy and elaborate details.
 Being just a boy or just a girl wasn't enough for me, especially with society's ideals of what each of those represented, it never felt right to stick to just one construct or even be a part of it.

-Not directly.
+Have you gotten pushback from more binary trans folks who identify as male/female?Not directly.
 I think the only pushback I struggle with from some binary trans folks is the idea of validation, the acceptance and respect that my identity is real and not a phase between the binary, or a reflection of my sexual preference when the case is that I, as an individual gender non-conforming person, have no desire to be male or female or follow cis conformity.
 I am not just some gay boy who wants to dress up like a girl, it's beyond that.
 I battle everyday with this need from other people cis and trans to put me in a box and make my label according to what I look like and who I'm sleeping with.

+How does fashion impact the way you move through the world?
+What do clothes represent?
+What do they allow for or prohibit?
 Fashion for me is my expression, my fight, my activism, and my safe haven.
 If I feel beautiful with my outward appearance, according to my own beauty standards, then I feel beautiful and content internally.
 It allows me to open conversation to people who would never think to speak to me and spread acceptance, love, and especially appreciation.
 I spend a lot of time of creating the image that I feel outwardly expresses who I am.
 As for prohibition, it really depends on what I'm being blocked from.
 If my style and fashion and outward expression don't comply with a specific person or place's standards, than I simply would rather not be there.
 Other than music I feel clothing is one of the great universal languages that speaks to so many people.
 It's a physical monologue that allows people to speak loudly and unapologetically without ever opening their mouths.

-There are so many!
+Is there something people ask you that you're totally sick of?
+Is there something you'd like more people to ask?There are so many!
 But If I had to choose, it would probably be, "So, you want to be a girl?"
 I swear you give people your identity, your pronouns, your transition story, and your full-on queer journey and they come up with the most basic conclusions.
 Sometimes I just wanna fire back with, "So, you want to be a complete idiot?"
 But I realize people process things at different times and at their own speed.
 I would love for people to ask how I attain my freedom within myself and the society I live in.
 I can talk for hours on letting go of construct and enabling oneself to live one's own truth and not the narrative society writes for them.